padriba/NLP_MeTaxa/example/README.md

   ```

 3. copy the downloaded datasets in these directories
-4. creat an output directory:
+4. Create an output directory:
     ```
     $USER_HOME$/output/
     ```